Tactical military athletes running together in formation at night during a strength and conditioning training session

 When conditioning ignores this balance, performance becomes narrow and fragile.
 The full definition and scope of what is tactical conditioning grounds this energy system balance in operational context for athletes who want the complete framework.

-Why Constant Intensity Fails Military Strength and Conditioning Athletes
+Why Constant Intensity Fails Military Strength and Conditioning Programs

 Military athletes already operate under stress.
-Training that adds unnecessary stress without building capacity accelerates burnout.
-Effective tactical conditioning includes restraint.
+Training that adds unnecessary stress without building capacity accelerates burnout, and burnout in this population is not a missed workout, it is a missed deployment or a separation.
+Effective tactical conditioning includes restraint as a programming principle, not a weakness.
 Understanding how strength training affects endurance explains the physiological mechanism behind why constant intensity produces these specific failure patterns.

 Load Carriage Changes Everything